bsccf/Uni-notes/SESA1015/Flight mechanics/Flight mechanics 2/Calculateing airspeed with a pitot tube.md

 $\Delta h$ can be used to determin the pressure difference between $p$ and $p_0$.

-Using [[Bernouillis Equation]] we know the difference between the pitot pressure and the static pressure is:
+Using [[Bernouillis equation]] we know the difference between the pitot pressure and the static pressure is:

 $$ p_0 - p = \frac{1}{2} \rho V^2 $$